What is the Density of Water g/cm³? A Deep Dive into Water Density and its Significance

 Q: Does the density of water change with altitude?

 - A: Yes, the density of water slightly decreases with increasing altitude due to the decrease in atmospheric pressure.
-However, this effect is typically negligible unless significant altitude changes are considered.
+Even so, this effect is typically negligible unless significant altitude changes are considered.

 -